shcherbana/Forecast-Driven-Operational-Planning-in-a-Restaurant_Diploma_2026/README.md

 # Forecast-Driven-Operational-Planning-in-a-Restaurant_Diploma_2026

 All of the code for the thesis work is concentrated in one notebook — "Full Pipeline – Full Code Base".
-Two data files granted from a restaurant are also attached: Main Dataset – raw restaurant data (the main analytical dataset covering October 2023 – October 2025) and Restaurant Test Out Of Sample.xlsx (the out-of-sample evaluation set covering December 2025 – February 2026).
+Two data files provided by the restaurant are also attached: Main Dataset – raw restaurant data (October 2023 – October 2025) and Restaurant Test Out Of Sample.xlsx (December 2025 – February 2026).

 ## Notebook Structure